Defiance (TV series): Music

 The musical score for both the series and the game was assigned to Bear McCreary.
-Bear said that he had to be sure that each version (for the series and the game) had its own unique characteristics, suited to its needs, but also that musical threads united the franchise.
+McCreary said that he had to be sure that each version (for the series and the game) had its own unique characteristics, suited to its needs, but also that musical threads united the franchise.
 He also stated that scoring a project like Defiance was a rare situation for a composer.
 "Heavy synths and ethnic soloists played a key role in defining the sound of Defiance, but the cinematic quality came from working with a string orchestra.[...]
 I was asked to help bring the alien cultures to life by developing a distinct musical heritage for each.
 I fashioned Votan instrumentation and lyrics into a variety of popular songs and ceremonial pieces.
 I wrote pieces for street musicians that float through open-air marketplaces.
 I produced alien classical music, jingles, jazz, rock-anthems and torch songs."